2. What is a VAT-Identification number?

 For entrepreneurs established in Germany, usually the tax office of the district in which the entrepreneur carries out its business is competent.
 For foreign entrepreneurs, German VAT laws stipulate respective rules of competence, depending on the country where the foreign entrepreneur is established:

-- Austria: Tax Office München II
+- Austria: Tax Office München

-- Belarus: Tax Office Magdeburg II
+- Belarus: Tax Office Magdeburg

 - Belgium: Tax Office Trier